syncfusion-content/flutter-docs/Flutter/sparkline/getting-started.md

 ---
 layout: post
-title: Getting started for Syncfusion Flutter Sparkline(SFSparkline)
+title: Getting started for Syncfusion Flutter Spark charts
-description:  Learn how to create the syncfusion Flutter sparkline, add series, markers, trackball and other features in Sparkline.
+description:  Learn how to create the syncfusion Flutter spark charts, add series, markers, trackball.
 platform: flutter
 control: Sparkline
 documentation: ug
 ---

-# Getting Started with Flutter Flutter Sparkline(SFSparkline)
+# Getting started

-This section explains the steps required to populate the sparkline with data, title, data labels, marker and trackball.
-This section covers only the minimal features needed to know to get started with the sparkline.
+This section explains the steps required to populate the spark chart with data, data labels, marker and trackball.
+This section covers only the minimal features needed to know to get started with the spark charts.

 ## Add Flutter Sparkline Chart to an application